Oh Yeah (Foxy Brown song): Single information

 The single featured a sample of the song "54-46 That's My Number" by the Jamaican reggae and ska band Toots & the Maytals.
-The U.K. version of the single is enhanced and contains a music video of "Oh Yeah," playable when inserted into a computer.
+The UK version of the single is enhanced and contains a music video of "Oh Yeah", playable when inserted into a computer.
 Another version of the single was released without "BK Anthem" and with an alternate cover.
-The track list for this single is as follows: